-MARK TALLO is a Member in the Import and Export Practice Group of Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
+MARK TALLO is a Partner, Advisory Committee with Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
 His practice areas include customs, import and export compliance matters with a focus on advising clients regarding duty savings opportunities through the First Sale Rule as well as bilateral and regional free trade agreements and U.S. preference programs, including the Generalized System of Preferences (GSP).
 Mr. Tallo is also focused on the assessment and qualification of goods under the United States-Mexico-Canada Agreement or USMCA, with expertise in the automotive sector.
 In this regard, Mr. Tallo helps global automotive producers and suppliers navigate the complex USMCA rules of origin.

 Mr. Tallo also advises clients on government procurement issues, including navigating the restrictions imposed on Department of Defense and Department of Homeland Security procurement under the Berry and Kissel Amendments.